ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 :   Specify the type of virtual connection.
 Values are `classic` or `vpc`.

 `--network-id NETWORK_ID`
 :   Specify the ID of the network.
-Not required when using `classic` type.
+Not required when you use `classic` type.

 `--name NAME`
 :   Specify the name of the virtual connection.

 `--output value`
-:   Specify whether you want the output displayed in JSON format.
+:   Specify whether you want the output to display in JSON format.
 Currently, `json` is the only supported format.

 `--help|-h`
 :   Get help on this command.